 An important part of setting health policies is to include those persons who keep the child care service going: yourself and your staff or family.
-Healthy staff are the key ingredient to quality child care.
-For this reason, providers must address the health issues and problems that affect staff in order to ensure a quality program.
+A healthy staff is a key ingredient in high-quality child care.
+By paying attention to staff health issues, you will create a healthy workplace and a healthy place for children to play, learn, and grow.